seungwon1/BEAR-QL/README.md

 - sigma : 10.0 for HalfCheetah-v2 and Hopper-v2, 20.0 for Walker2d-v2 and Ant-v2
 ```

 Below figures show the results of experiments with different datasets (Top:paper, Bottom:ours).
 The official implementations of [BCQ](https://github.com/sfujim/BCQ) and [TD3](https://github.com/sfujim/TD3) are used for baseline algorithms.
+Each algorithm is trained on a single RTX 2080 ti.

 ### Medium quality Dataset
 ![me_paper](figure/me.png)